Fence-UCSC/Storefront/testing/LoginUnitTest.md

 2. Accepts gmail and ucsc.edu domain since they are both google accounts
 3. User can only perform certain task if logged in

-### Test 2: $Allows user to login using the login button from the welcome homepage
+### Test 2: Allows user to login using the login button from the welcome homepage
 1. Asks for google account
 2. Signs in as the user
 3. Allows you to only edit save content from that account